Ocean's Finest, Our Stories

 large white and red boat viewed from just under the water with a large school of fish passing underneath

-“We make choices that honor the plate, the palate and the planet by maintaining an unwavering commitment to serving the highest-quality sustainable seafood,” says Truluck’s Chef Samir Canaan, director of culinary operations.
+“We make choices that honor the plate, the palate, and the planet by maintaining an unwavering commitment to serving the highest-quality sustainable seafood,” says Truluck’s Chef Samir Canaan, Director of Culinary Operations.
 “We will never serve endangered, overfished species, and we always source from a responsible and sustainable lens.
-Our Florida Stone Crab is harvested by our team of professional crabbers, and produce is sourced from local growers whenever possible.”
+Our Florida Stone Crab claws are harvested by our team of professional crabbers, only during Stone Crab season, and produce is sourced from local growers whenever possible.”

 fisherman in orange waders and a green shirt throwing a crab basket into the water off a boat out at sea

-This Earth Day, and every day, Truluck’s celebrates the planet and acts on our promise to bring guests the freshest, most environmentally friendly seafood.
-From ocean to your plate, here is how some of Truluck’s favorites are sustainably sourced and prepared.
+This Earth Day, and every day, Truluck’s honors the planet and acts on our promise to provide a responsible fine dining experience by bringing guests the freshest, most environmentally friendly seafood.
+From the ocean to your table, this is how some of your Truluck’s seafood favorites are sustainably sourced and respectfully prepared.

 a fisherman with a basket of fresh Florida stone crab claws just caught

-For three generations, we have maintained unwavering standards to humanely and sustainably source Florida Stone Crab.
+For three generations, Truluck’s has maintained unwavering dedication to humanely harvesting and sustainably sourcing Florida Stone Crab claws.

-Each day during stone crab season, our crabbers’ boats venture out into the waters surrounding the Florida Keys.
-There they capture crab in humanely designed wooden traps and haul them onboard.
+Every day during stone crab season, October 15 through May 1, our crabbers’ boats venture out into the waters surrounding the Florida Keys.
+There, they capture the stone crab in humanely designed wooden traps and haul them onboard.
 The crabbers then delicately remove a single claw and gently return the crab to their ocean habitat.
-The crab will regenerate the claw in coming months, ensuring the health and sustainability of the species.
+The crab will regenerate the claw over the following months, ensuring the health and sustainability of the species.

 crab fishing boat in the ocean with a bridge and the sunset in the background picture of Florida stone crab claw fishermen holding a basket of freshly caught stone crab claws

-At Truluck’s, you’ll only find Marine Stewardship Council (MSC)-certified seabass.
-This means that every seabass served is from sustainable fish stocks, where enough fish are left in the sea to reproduce indefinitely.
+At Truluck’s, you’ll find only MSC-certified seabass.
+This means that every seabass served is sourced from sustainable fish stocks, where enough fish are left in the sea to reproduce indefinitely.

 MSC-certified sustainable seafood also ensures that the seafood is fished with minimal environmental impact and by a fishery with effective management that will adjust as the tides, fish populations and more change.

-“A lot of producers will soak their scallops in a sodium-based solution that allow them to take on water weight, appear bigger and sell for more,” Chef Samir says.
+“A lot of producers will soak their scallops in a sodium-based solution that allows them to take on water weight, appear bigger, and sell for more,” Chef Samir says.

 overhead picture of Truluck's scallops with popcorn picatta sauce and topped with fresh chives

-Explore Truluck’s sustainably sourced menu and make a reservation today.
+Explore our menu of sustainably sourced seafood and taste the difference.
+Make a reservation at Truluck’s today.
 Your table is waiting.